 Step 4: Add Audio by Dragging an Audio Clip Underneath the Video in the Timeline

 Step 5: Add Titles by Going to the Titles Tab

 Step 6: Drag a Title Template into the Timeline above the Video

 Access the best video tips, design hacks, and deals straight to your inbox.

 Exporting Your Video

 Now it’s time to share your masterpiece with the world!
-In order to do this, you have to export the finished product.
+In order to do this, you have to export your finished project.
 Exporting simply compresses your project into one video file, and iMovie does a great job of doing all the hard work for you.
-All you have to do is choose the platform you want to upload your video to like YouTube or Facebook, and iMovie will export and publish it for you.
+All you have to do is choose the platform you want to upload your video to (like YouTube or Facebook), and iMovie will export and publish it for you.
 You don’t have to worry about all of the complicated settings that look like hieroglyphics.

 Step 1: Press the Export Button

 Step 2: Select Your Desired Platform

 Now that you know how to use iMovie, keep editing and you’ll be a video editing pro in no time!